Home

 Current News

 I was selected for the University of Arizona Health Sciences Career Development Award!
 This grant provides up to two years of funding to advance research.
-I am studying the role of weather in spatial-temportal clusters of Salmonella in Colorado.
+I am studying the role of weather in spatial-temporal clusters of Salmonella in Colorado.
 UAHS wrote about the award here

 Environmental Health Perspectives wrote about my recently published paper in their Science Selection.
 This news article covers differences in Campylobacter incidence in the Southwest following precipitation and drought events.